GodHybrid/RiskOfSlimeRain/to-do.md

 **Stacking effect:** +5 more health after kill.\
 		* Heals the player properly.\
 		* Healing projectile missing.
-* [x][ ]Mysterious Vial - increases health regeneration by 1.2 HP/s.\
+* [x][x]Mysterious Vial - increases health regeneration by 1.2 HP/s.\
 **Stacking effect:** +1.2 HP/s.\
 		* Increases the regeneration rate properly.\
+		* Dust is working fine.
 * [x][x]Sprouting Egg - increases the player's health regeneration by 2.4 HP/s when out of combat for 7 seconds.\
 **Stacking effect:** +2.4 HP/s.\
 		* Increases the regeneration rate properly.\
-		* Player texture needs to be redone, dust works properly.
+		* Player texture remastered, dust works properly.

 ###### Utility items
 * [x][x]Fire Shield - causes an explosion that deals 200% damage after being hit for 10% of player's maximum health in one hit.\
 **Stacking effect:** Increases explosion damage by 200%, and increases knockback by 20%.\
 		* Works as intended.\
+		* Explosion looks fine.
 * [x][x]Hermit's Scarf - gives the player a 10% chance to 'evade' the incoming damage.\
 **Stacking effect:** Increases dodge chance +5%, up to a maximum of 35% at 6 stacks.\
 		* Works as intended.\